30 Things You Shouldn't Do When the Weather Gets Colder

 "Washing your hands frequently, and well, is one of the best ways to avoid sickness and spreading germs to others," says Dena Nader, MD, regional medical director of MedExpress based in Washington, Pennsylvania.
 "But we often forget those other surfaces we touch all the time—our phones, steering wheels, doorknobs, faucets, remotes—also harbor bacteria that can make us sick."

-The Remedy Rx: "I typically recommend to my patients that at least once a week, and more during cold and flu season, they wipe down these frequently touched but easily overlooked surfaces with antibacterial wipes to help slow the spread of germs," says Nader.
+The Rx: "I typically recommend to my patients that at least once a week, and more during cold and flu season, they wipe down these frequently touched but easily overlooked surfaces with antibacterial wipes to help slow the spread of germs," says Nader.

 Skimp on Sleep